 Mayslake Peabody Estate at Mayslake Forest Preserve in Oak Brook is a thriving community space for people to connect to nature and one another through art, culture and history.
 Visitors can experience the grandeur of Mayslake Hall at one of several art, history and cultural programs offered throughout the year.

-In 1919, Francis Stuyvesant Peabody commissioned renowned Chicago architect Benjamin Marshall to design the Tudor Revival-style mansion known today as Mayslake Hall.
-The hall magnified the medieval traditions of the early 16th-century English design that descended from the Tudors.
+In 1919 Francis Stuyvesant Peabody commissioned renowned Chicago architect Benjamin Marshall to design the Tudor Revival-style mansion known today as Mayslake Hall.
+The style reaches back to England’s Tudor period as a revival of the timber-frame buildings popular at that time.

-After his death in 1922, Peabody’s family sold the estate to the Franciscan Province of the Sacred Heart, Order of Friars Minor, and the hall became a retreat house.
-Over time, the order sold sections of the estate, selling its last remaining acres, including Mayslake Hall and a friary and chapel, to the Forest Preserve District of DuPage County in 1993.
+After his death in 1922 Peabody’s family sold the 840-acre estate to the Franciscan Province of the Sacred Heart, order of Friars Minor, in 1926.
+The hall became a retreat house, and the order sold sections of the estate over time.
+The last 89 acres including Mayslake Hall and the Portiuncula Chapel was sold to the Forest Preserve District in 1993.

-After Peabody’s death in 1922, his family commissioned the Franciscans to build the chapel on the south side of Mays’ Lake as a memorial to the late industrialist.
+After Peabody’s death, his family commissioned the Franciscans to build the chapel as a memorial to the late industrialist in 1926.
 The order moved the chapel to its current location in 1973.

-The nondenominational chapel is available for weddings, baptisms, memorial services and other special ceremonies.
-For rental information, contact the Mayslake Peabody Estate events coordinator at 630-206-9569 or firstname.lastname@example.org.
+The chapel is available to host an event, including weddings, baptisms, memorial services and other special ceremonies.